ove/ove-docs/docs/APP_DEVELOPMENT.md

 The OVE object (`window.ove`) provides a number of useful functions and data structures to handle state, to interpret geometry and to communicate via WebSockets.
 It also provides a context (`window.ove.context`) to hold the application's local variables.
 The `window.ove.context.uuid` property provides a unique identifier for each instance of OVE.
 This can be used to uniquely identify each viewer and controller in the system.
 The `window.ove.context.hostname` property provides the hostname of the ove.js library.

+OVE also ensures clocks of all clients are perfectly synchronised.
+The `window.ove.clock.getTime()` function can be used to obtain the synchronised system time.
+Clock synchronisation takes time to complete and the system would take at least a minimum of two minutes for the initial synchronisation attempt.
+It may take a further few more attempts before the clocks are properly synchronised.

 ### Handling state

 The `window.ove.state` object provides a `window.ove.state.current` data structure to hold the current application state.
 You can decide what this should contain, given the particular needs of your application.